mills32/GAMEBOY-GAMES-LUNA-AND-SPACEBALL/README.md

-# GB DEMOS
+# GB GAMES

-Here I stored some games that are using ZGB Engine in GBDK.
+Two games that are using ZGB Engine in GBDK.

+Now updated to work with sdcc compiler, so the roms are working much better and faster (still need lcc linker)

-They are working in both DMG and GBC, But they work much better in GBC.
+They are working in both DMG and GBC very well.

-LUNA: a fully working platformer, just one level.
+LUNA: a fully working platformer, 12 levels.

-FUZZY: a de-make of fuzzy's world of miniature space golf, one level fully working, I'll add about 12 levels and I'll consider it complete.
+FUZZY: a de-make of fuzzy's world of miniature space golf, 12 levels and I'll consider it complete.

-JUKEBOX: here I'm trying to fit a lot of musics compossed in carillon editor.

-RIC DANGEROUS 2: it is not really a port but a "new" version of rick 2 for gameboy with changes in gameplay and sprites.
-Maps are ripped from the original game and edited to look rounder and less detailed.
-Its starting to work well, and it only has part of the first level.

 Thanks to ZALO for the amazing ZGB engine.